-Monthly compilation of key updates for the legal industry – November 2019
+Monthly compilation of key updates for the legal industry – December 2019

 Digital adoption and the shake-up of legal practice